Best spring cleaning refrigerator deals in 2023: Wayfair has Samsung refrigerators on sale for Way Day 2023

 Wayfair's biggest sale of the year is on now.
 It includes slashed prices on top-rated Samsung and GE refrigerators, dishwashers, washers and dryers, indoor and outdoor furniture, plus a whole lot more.

 We've found the best refrigerator deals at that you can shop during Way Day 2023.
-Hurry -- these deals only lasts through April 27.
 Some product availability varies by region, so always be sure to check stock now.

 Samsung side-by-side smart refrigerator with Family Hub: $1,799